Become a Data Explorer

 STOP!
 If you haven't completed the Analytics Basics module, please go there first.
 You'll need to sign up for a special Developer Edition org before you can do this module.

-You should see a single dataset called DTC Opportunity.
+Under the Datasets section, you should see a dataset called DTC Opportunity.
 Click to open it.

 Throughout the exploration, you’ll ask questions about the data.
 Asking a question is what we call “running a query.”
 You’ll be changing the query one step at a time to get closer to your exploration goal, and you’ll see this simple bar transform into a sophisticated chart.

 - Aggregating—Summarize the data by some measure.
 For example, the measure could be a count of the rows of data, as in the initial exploration state.
 Another common measure is a sum of the amounts.

 - Grouping—Group the data by a certain dimension (more on dimensions in a bit).
 For example, group by product name or account.